ptkoz/air-conditioning-unit/README.md

 # Air Conditioning Unit

-A device that listens for commands on Serial port (with HC-12 433 Mhz radio bridge) and then sends IR signals to the actual Air Conditioner, pretending to be its remote control.
+A device that listens for commands from [Home Climate Controller](https://github.com/ptkoz/infodisplay-controller) on Serial port (with HC-12 433 Mhz radio bridge) and then sends IR signals to the actual Air Conditioner, pretending to be its remote control.

-Also periodically sends pings to the [Air Conditioning Controller](https://github.com/pamelus/air-conditioning-controller) to make it aware it's alive.
+Also, periodically sends pings to the [Home Climate Controller](https://github.com/ptkoz/infodisplay-controller) to make it aware it's alive.